ali-shahKust/TravelGuard/README.md

 # TravelGuard
-A travel security app using Kotlin , java, firebase and implements MVP architecture Following are screen shots the app:
+A travel security app using Kotlin , java, firebase and implements MVP architecture App lets you know the realtime location of your friends Following are screen shots the app:

 ![alt text](https://user-images.githubusercontent.com/24224281/50545311-3abe6d80-0c31-11e9-9bdb-d9830a09393c.PNG)